 The Difference Between Financial Advisor and Financial Planner

 A financial advisor offers professional help to someone that is looking for better money management, personal finance higher returns, and lower losses.
 In sitting with their clients, they try to understand the client’s current financial situation and their goals.

-Advisors spend most of their time researching various good investment openings and the most successful companies at a given time, between short term and long term period.
+Advisors spend most of their time researching various good investment openings and the most successful companies at a given time, between short term and long term periods.
 Therefore, they make viable suggestions to the clients.

 Financial planners take a holistic approach to a person’s finances.
 They calculate a client’s situation, managing money, plus their debt, after which they offer personal advice to the clients on how to meet objectives and safeguard their money and assets.

 Once they have assessed a client’s status, they devise plans for the client’s future.
 For instance, a planner may suggest consulting an attorney about a prenuptial agreement that ensures wealth and other assets are divided to the benefit of their respective client.

 How Much Money Should I Have To Get a Financial Advisor?

 Even though planning services are readily available unlike years before and because of fee-based payment methods, some people often feel that they don’t have enough money for hiring a financial advisor.
 At this point, we are left with one question, how much money should I have to get a financial advisor?
 To answer this question, a financial advisor offers various fee structures based on assets that they manage or the duration you will take in hiring them.
 Here is the average cost you may expense in hiring a financial planner: